Depression affects as many as 1 in 5 people in the world (1).

-- Bacteria in the gut help with proper immune function of the central nervous system (19) and produce as much as 90% of the total serotonin in our body.
+- Bacteria in the gut help with the proper immune function of the central nervous system (19) and produce as much as 90% of the total serotonin in our body.

 - A number of studies have linked alterations in good and bad gut bacteria with depression (20; 21).